Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 Oh thank goodness, what a breath of fresh air.

-It appears they were changing some of the pathways to this new improved one.
-How in the world would they get this stuff way up here?!
+It looked as if they were updating a previous pathway to these newer improved planks.
+How in the world did they even haul this stuff up here?!

 The planked pathways of the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

-Insert whatever magical word you’d like to right here because we said them all.
+Just insert whatever magical word you’d like to right here because we said them all.
 Such a stunning, surreal walk.
 It was hard to believe you were in a jungle.
-It really felt like a pace through a Disney attraction.
+It really felt like a pace through a Disneyland attraction.

 The planked pathways of the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net